pgillet/spark-article/output/02-spark-on-k8s.md

 What a hell of a journey!

-We have seen that the Python code for launching or deleting Spark applications is slightly different depending on whether we are using the Spark operator or spark-submit.
+We have seen that the Python code for launching or deleting Spark applications is slightly different depending on whether we are using the Spark Operator or spark-submit.
 But since we name and label the Kubernetes objects consistently between the two, and as we set the ownership relationships properly, we can monitor our Spark applications and manage their lifecycle equally.